Vets Fight Cancer

 Dr. Merner’s Gene Machine team has developed a cancer genetics research program in the College of Veterinary Medicine that focuses on identifying genetic risk variants of hereditary cancer syndromes.
 Of particular interest are syndromes associated with an increased risk of breast cancer since approximately 65% of hereditary breast cancer cases remain genetically unsolved, despite years of extensive research.
 IRB-approved recruitment mechanisms have been developed to identify and enroll individuals into this genetic study, which includes both hospital and community-based recruitment (CBR) protocols — the latter being a unique approach that involves traveling across Alabama in The Gene Machine.
 The Gene Machine’s mission is to reach out to the medically underserved in efforts to educate, build trust and, ultimately, provide opportunities which ordinarily would not be available to underprivileged individuals to participate in this type of critical research study that could directly affect their communities.

-Immuno-oncology and Immunotherapy Research
+Comparative Oncology and Immunotherapy

 Dr. Maninder Sandey